ismaeltovar/track-my-stock/README.md

 This repository is private, for now.

+The exact modules used for this project are located in the `package-lock.json` and `package.json` files.

 To run and test the application:

 1. Make sure you have `node` and `npm` installed on your system.